Soundgarden: Ultramega OK, major label signing, and Louder Than Love (1988–1990)

 Though major labels were courting the band, in 1988 they signed to the independent label SST Records for their debut album, Ultramega OK, released on October 31, 1988.
-Cornell said the band "made a huge mistake with Ultramega OK" because they used a producer suggested by SST who "didn't know what was happening in Seattle".
-According to Steve Huey of AllMusic, Soundgarden demonstrates, a "Stooges/MC5-meets-Zeppelin/Sabbath sound" on the album.
+Cornell said the band "made a huge mistake with Ultramega OK" because they used a producer suggested by SST who "didn't know what was happening in Seattle."
+According to Steve Huey of AllMusic, Soundgarden demonstrates a "Stooges/MC5-meets-Zeppelin/Sabbath sound" on the album.
 Mark Miremont directed the band's first music video for "Flower", which aired regularly on MTV's 120 Minutes.
-Soundgarden promoted Ultramega OK on a tour in the United States in the spring of 1989, and a tour in Europe, which began in May 1989—the band's first overseas tour.
+Soundgarden promoted Ultramega OK on a tour in the United States in the spring of 1989, and a tour in Europe which began in May of that year—the band's first overseas tour.
 Ultramega OK earned the band a Grammy Award nomination for Best Metal Performance in 1990.

-After touring to promote Ultramega OK, the band signed with A&M Records, which caused a rift between Soundgarden and its traditional audience.
+The band signed with A&M Records in mid-1988, which had caused a rift between Soundgarden and its traditional audience.
 Thayil said, "In the beginning, our fans came from the punk rock crowd.
 They abandoned us when they thought we sold out the punk tenets, getting on a major label and touring with Guns N' Roses.
 There were fashion issues and social issues, and people thought we no longer belonged to their scene, to their particular sub-culture."
-The band later began work on its first album for a major label, but personnel difficulties caused a shift in the band's songwriting process, according to Cornell: "At the time Hiro [Yamamoto] excommunicated himself from the band and there wasn't a free-flowing system as far as music went, so I ended up writing a lot of it."
+The band began work on its first album for a major label, but personnel difficulties caused a shift in the band's songwriting process.
+According to Cornell, "At the time Hiro [Yamamoto] excommunicated himself from the band and there wasn't a free-flowing system as far as music went, so I ended up writing a lot of it."
 On September 5, 1989, the band released its debut major-label album, Louder Than Love, which saw it take "a step toward the metal mainstream", according to Steve Huey of AllMusic, describing it as "a slow, grinding, detuned mountain of Sabbath/Zeppelin riffs and Chris Cornell wailing".
 Because of some of the lyrics, most notably on "Hands All Over" and "Big Dumb Sex", the band faced various retail and distribution problems upon the album's release.
-Louder Than Love became the band's first album to chart on the Billboard 200, peaking at number 108 on the chart in 1990.
+Louder Than Love became Soundgarden's first album to chart on the Billboard 200, peaking at number 108, and it was also the first grunge album to enter that chart.
+This accomplishment was aided by two singles — "Hands All Over" and "Loud Love" — that gained the band exposure on MTV's Headbangers Ball, and mainstream rock radio stations outside of Seattle such as KNAC, WMMS, KRZQ, WBCN, Z Rock and KISS-FM.